mzlonada/vue-after-free/README.md

   6. Download the `VueManualSetup.7z` from releases.
   7. Go to the following path with FTP `/user/download/CUSA00960` (create path if needed) and place `download0.dat` there.
   8. On your USB unpack the save.zip ( or FTP to `/data/fakeusb/` ).
 The files will show up in USB Saves as if it is a real USB.
 It can be toggled in Apollo Settings>USB Saves Sources to be the only thing displayed even while a real USB is plugged in.
   9. In the root of your USB place HEN or GoldHEN named as `payload.bin`.
 Or place it in `/data/`.
+It will be loaded from `/data/` in the future so you do not need the USB after the first time.
   10. Plug the USB into the console.
   11. In Apollo Save Tool go to USB Saves and select the PS Vue save(CUSA00960) and choose the option "Copy save game to HDD".
   12. Reboot your console then open PS Vue run the exploit by pressing on the jailbreak button or configure the autoloader.